jacob-card-howe/discord-ec2-manager/README.md

 # discord-ec2-manager
-A go-powered Discord bot capable of creating, starting, stopping, and terminating EC2 instances.
+A go-powered Discord bot capable of creating, starting, stopping, and terminating AWS EC2 instances.

 ## Introduction
 About once a year my friends and I all get this crazy urge to play Minecraft with one another.
 We play the hell out of it for about a week and then drop it to do other things.
 The `discord-ec2-manager` project is the spawn of my obessive over-engineering for the love of Minecraft.

 But Minecraft isn't this project's only claim to fame!
 No, you see this project has all sorts of tricks up its sleeves.
-It is capable of creating / terminating instances (protected, of course, by a pseudo-randomly generated one time password outputted to the bot's logs), it can start and stop an existing server via a string passed in through the bot's executable, and it can even accept custom tag names and values.
+It is capable of creating / terminating AWS EC2 instances (protected, of course, by a pseudo-randomly generated one time password outputted to the bot's logs), it can start and stop an existing server via a string passed in through the bot's executable, and it can even accept custom tag names and values.

 Below you'll find information on how you can use the bot both locally and via Docker, as well as a description of both the bot's command line arguments, and Discord commands.
 ___